Baldwin Hills, Los Angeles: 1980s

+In 1985, the Los Angeles Times noted that Baldwin Hills is "now often called the Black Beverly Hills".

 Geography

 Baldwin Hills is bounded by La Cienega Boulevard to the west, Crenshaw Boulevard to the east, Stocker Street to the south and Obama Boulevard to the north with Martin Luther King Jr. Boulevard forming the northeast dividing line between Baldwin Hills and Crenshaw Manor.
 It is bordered on the west by Culver City and it shares the eastern border of Crenshaw Boulevard with Leimert Park.

 The namesake mountain range is part of the neighborhood.